Nudies/scaffolding/README.md

   httpd = make_server('', 8000, app)
   http.serve_forever()
 ```

-To see how to serve static html pages checkout the `example` directory.
+To see how to serve static html pages checkout the [example app](https://github.com/Nudies/scaffolding/blob/master/example/example_app.py) in `example/`.

 ### It kinda looks like flask...